 Students who care about the social implications of their future work, who want to play a vital role in improving conditions in their communities or on this earth, who are intellectually curious and committed to learning in a variety of contexts, should apply.
 The GCSP is a special initiative of the National Academy of Engineering, which is the preeminent engineering organization in the world.
 GC Scholars receive a certificate from the National Academy of Engineering and a notation on their Bucknell transcript when they complete the program requirements.

 Participation in the program engages students in a set of broadening, enriching, worthwhile and valued activities that will make them better students, better citizens, and more valuable employees.
-As such, GC Scholars are part of a selective group recognized by faculty, classmates, graduate schools and employers for going beyond the typical undergraduate expectations.
+As such, GC Scholars are part of a selective group recognized by faculty, classmates, graduate schools and employers for engaging in a transformative set of speial education experiences.
 These special activities will include the five program requirements as well as program-related field trips and opportunities for interaction with visiting VIPs and guest speakers.

 The following links are virtual breadcrumbs marking the 27 most recent pages you have visited in Bucknell.edu.
 If you want to remember a specific page forever click the pin in the top right corner and we will be sure not to replace it.
 Close this message.